-Forensic Computing and Security (with Foundation Year)
+BSc(Hons) Cyber Security and Digital Forensics (with Foundation Year)

-- Study one of our highest-ranking degrees for graduate employment and play an important role helping organisations manage cyber-attacks and investigate digital evidence.
+Play an important role helping organisations manage cyber-attacks and investigate digital evidence.

 Cybercrime is on the increase and set to keep growing as technology becomes more widespread.